MichaIng/DietPi-Docs/docs/software/social.md

         - For Windows, download `OpenBazaar2Client-x.y.z-Setup-64.exe`
     2. Start the OpenBazaar client and add your server:
         - Click "New"
-        - Enter the IPv4 address of your DietPi device, the username and password you entered during the OpenBazaar server install.
+        - Enter the IPv4 address of your DietPi device, the username and password you entered during the OpenBazaar server install
+        - Turn off SSL, unless you manually enabled it, including TLS certificate setup

+=== "Configuration"

+    - Config and data directory:
+        `/mnt/dietpi_userdata/openbazaar`
+    - Main config file:
+        `/mnt/dietpi_userdata/openbazaar/config`

+    For changes to take effect, the service needs to be restarted:

+    ```sh
+    systemctl restart openbazaar
+    ```

+=== "Service handling"

+    The DietPi OpenBazaar implementation creates a systemd service `openbazaar.service` to start and control the OpenBazaar server.
+The following commands can be used:

+    - Start: `systemctl start openbazaar`
+    - Stop: `systemctl stop openbazaar`
+    - Restart: `systemctl restart openbazaar`
+    - Print status: `systemctl status openbazaar`

+=== "View logs"

+    Logs are done to the system journal an can be viewed via:

+    ```sh
+    journalctl -u openbazaar
+    ```

 ***